JEP draft: Strict Field Initialization in the JVM (Preview)

 Dependencies

-Value Classes and Objects builds on this JEP, marking all the fields of value classes ACC_STRICT_INIT, and encouraging programming patterns in Java that initialize fields in the early larval phase.
+Value Classes and Objects builds on this JEP, marking all the fields of value classes ACC_STRICT_INIT, and encouraging programming patterns in Java that initialize fields in the restricted larval state.